 Solution: Don’t round the NNT to the nearest whole integer.

 As we can see, numbers needed to treat are not free of problems.
 While they may convey information that is a lot more intuitive, the statistic itself does not seem to be without issues, and the way they are used in medicine is also a problem.
-However, a lot of these issues can easily be circumvented with proper reporting.
+However, a lot of these issues may be circumvented with proper reporting, which may be an improvement over current practice, however, the issues still remain with their statistical properties.

 Duncan, B. W., & Olkin, I. (2005).
 Bias of estimates of the number needed to treat.
 Statistics in Medicine, 24(12), 1837–1848. https://doi.org/10.1002/sim.2076